-In the three months ended June 30, 2020, fiscal 2020 and 2019, our tax rate in India and the Philippines impacted our effective tax rate.
-We would have incurred approximately \$2.0 million, \$17.7 million and \$15.7 million in additional income tax expense on our combined operations in our Special Economic Zone operations in India and the Philippines, if the tax holidays and exemptions described below had not been available for the respective periods.
+In the three months ended June 30, 2022 and fiscal 2022 and 2021 our tax rate in India, the Philippines and Sri Lanka impacted our effective tax rate.
+We would have incurred approximately \$ 4.3 million, \$20.9 million and \$11.1 million in additional income tax expense on our combined operations in our Special Economic Zone operations in India, the Philippines and Sri Lanka, if the tax holidays and exemptions described below had not been available for the respective periods.

-We expect our tax rate in India and the Philippines to continue to impact our effective tax rate.
+We expect our tax rate in India, the Philippines and Sri Lanka to continue to impact our effective tax rate.

-In the past, the majority of our Indian operations were eligible to claim income tax exemption with respect to profits earned from export revenue from operating units registered under the Software Technology Parks of India ("STPI").
-The benefit was available for a period of 10 years from the date of commencement of operations, but not beyond March 31, 2011.
-Effective April 1, 2011, upon the expiration of this tax exemption, income derived from our operations in India became subject to the prevailing annual tax rate of 34.95%, in the three months ended June 30, 2020, fiscal 2020 and 2019.
-In December 2019, the Government of India enacted the India Tax Law effective retroactively to April 1, 2019, which enables Indian companies to elect to be taxed at a lower income tax rate of 25.17% as compared to the current rate of 34.95%.
-Once a company elects into the lower income tax rate, a company may not benefit from any tax holidays associated with Special Economic Zones and certain other tax incentives and may not reverse its election.
+Our Indian subsidiary with operating units registered under the Special Economic Zone ("SEZ") is eligible to claim income tax exemption with respect to profits earned from export revenue.
+Upon the expiration of this tax exemption, income derived from our operations in India became subject to the prevailing annual tax rate of 34.95%.
+The Government of India enacted the India Tax Law effective April 1, 2019, which enables Indian companies to elect to be taxed at a lower income tax rate of 25.17% as compared to the current rate of 34.95%.
+Once a company elects into the lower income tax rate, a company may not benefit from any tax holidays associated with SEZ and certain other tax incentives and may not reverse its election.
 Our current intent is to continue to be subject to the current rate of 34.95% and claim tax holidays associated with SEZ.
 See "Part I - Item 4.
-Information on the Company - B. Business Overview - Regulations" of our annual report on Form 20-F for our fiscal year ended March 31, 2020.
+Information on the Company - B. Business Overview - Regulations of our annual report on Form 20 F for our fiscal year ended March 31, 2022."

-When any of our tax holidays or exemptions expire or terminate, or if the applicable government withdraws or reduces the benefits of a tax holiday or exemption that we enjoy, our tax expense may materially increase and this increase may have a material impact on our results of operations.
+When any of our tax holidays or exemptions expire or terminate, or if the applicable government withdraws, changes the conditions or reduces the benefits of a tax holiday or exemption that we enjoy, our tax expense may materially increase and this increase may have a material impact on our results of operations.
+For example, any changes in the regulations relating to work from home arrangements may impact the tax exemption benefits available to us.
 The applicable tax authorities may also disallow deductions claimed by us and assess additional taxable income on us in connection with their review of our tax returns.